civicrm/civicrm-user-guide/docs/the-user-interface/menu-dashboard-and-dashlets.md

 # Menu, Dashboard and Dashlets

-This chapter gives an overview of CiviCRM's dashboard (it's 'home page') and the navigation menu available for people working in CiviCRM.
+This chapter gives an overview of CiviCRM's dashboard (its 'home page') and the navigation menu available for people working in CiviCRM.

 ## The navigation menu